tutek1/DTLabs/07_Animation&Physics/lab07.md

 - ❌ **`AnimationRootNode`** is just an abstract class that all other animation node classes inherit from.
 Does nothing as the `Tree Root`.
 - ✔️ **`AnimationNodeBlendTree`** is a canvas in which you can connect nodes to blend animations.
 - 🟡 **`AnimationNodeBlendSpace1D`** is a 1D axis that interpolates between several animations based on a value `[0.0 - 1.0]`.
-It can be used, but it is very limited.
+It can be used, but the use case is minimal.
 - 🟡 **`AnimationNodeBlendSpace2D`** is the same as the 1D version, however you blend/interpolate in 2D space.
-Again, it can be used, but it is very limited.
+Again, it can be used, but the use case is minimal.
 - ✔️ **`AnimationNodeStateMachine`** is a visual state machine, similar to the one we created in one of the previous codelabs, but specialized for animation.
 - ❌ **`AnimationNodeAnimation`** a single animation.
 Useless as the root, since you can achieve this behavior by setting a fixed animation in the `AnimationPlayer`.